sadeq220/docs/js/README.md

 > In development, React will immediately run and clean up your Effect one extra time.
 > This ensures that you don’t forget to implement the cleanup function.

+> The Effect Hook, useEffect, adds the ability to perform side effects from a function component.
+> It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes, but unified into a single API.

 ## References
 - [node.js modules support](https://nodejs.org/api/esm.html)